 There are numerous studies emerging now that confirm the powerful effect that drinking green tea can have on losing weight.

 Due to the fact that matcha green tea is a “turbo-charged” version of regular green tea, the ability of matcha to facilitate weight loss is much greater.
-When you consume a cup of matcha you literally consume approximately the same as 6 to 10 cups of regular green tea, making it the ideal product to facilitate natural, healthy weight loss in an effective way.
+When you consume a cup of matcha you consume approximately 6 to 10 cups of regular green tea, making it the ideal product to facilitate natural, healthy weight loss in an effective way.

 Aiya America, one of the largest matcha manufacturers in the world published a press release announcing the profound impact drinking matcha tea has on losing weight.